 Brucellosis is not very common in the United States, where 100 to 200 cases occur each year.
 But brucellosis can be very common in countries where animal disease control programs have not reduced the amount of disease among animals.
 Brucella is considered a potential agent of bioterrorism.

-During 2009, there were no cases of brucellosis reported in Davis County.
+During 2010, there were no cases of brucellosis reported in Davis County.
+However, two suspect cases were investigated and ruled out.